 So that’s what I did… With zero research I went out there and planted a garden.
 Only nothing grew because I planted it on a slope at the edge of a pine forest (insert face slap!).

-5 Things to Consider Before Planning Your Vegetable Garden
+What to Consider Before Planning a Vegetable Garden…

 This is probably the single most important thing to consider before planning your vegetable garden.